romrawinjp/romrawinjp.github.io/content/posts/machine-learning/finetune-llm.md

 ## Why finetuning and what is finetuning actually is?

 Finetuning is a way of making use of general or foundation models.
 In NLP, there is the base model call `GPT-3` for specializing chatGPT.

+When we take the general pupose model.
+The model can